mocquin/physipy/README.md

 ## Acknowledgment

-Thumbs up to phicem and his [pysics](https://bitbucket.org/Phicem/pysics) package, on which this package was higly inspired.
+Thumbs up to phicem and his [pysics](https://bitbucket.org/Phicem/pysics) package, on which this package was highly inspired.
 Check it out !